thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 ### Pre-requisites:

 * Basic understanding of Kubernetes and Operators
 * Docker Desktop
 * KIND CLI (we will use KinD cluster, install in Windows)
 * kubectl Installed in WSL2 and Windows
 * Go installed in WSL2
 * GNU make installed and updated in WSL2
 * Operator-SDK CLI installed in WSL2

 ## About Operator framework

-* Operator framework provides tools to extend the Kuberentes API, `kubectl api-resource` will list the existing resources from the cluster API with operator framework we can create a new resource and deploy it to the cluster.
+* Operator framework provides tools to extend the Kubernetes API, `kubectl api-resource` will list the existing resources from the cluster API with operator framework we can create a new resource and deploy it to the cluster.

 * Operator-SDK CLI provides option to scaffold the project and updates the project with the resource coordinates like Kind, Version and Group used to identify once the new resource is deployed to cluster.
 Few of the files will be edited, `api/<version>/<kind-name>_type.go` file contains the go struct where we can define the properties this will be used to generate CRD.
 The reconciler logic goes into `controllers/<kind-name>_controller.go`, the entry point will be the `main.go` file.
 The operator-sdk project utilizes *kubebuilder* underneath.
 The details are explained later.
 The operator-sdk already has the code to create new manager in `main.go` and provides the basic code structure for reconciler logic under `controllers/` folder.